pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

 the rotation matrix which aligns Crystal Cartesian frame into correct position and modified lattice parameters, if ``refine_crystal`` modified them.

-At this stage would be useful to store inverse alignment transformation to be able to perform :ref:`step D<StepD>` without the need to regenerate your sqw object from the initial misaligned results of the experiment:
+At this stage it would be useful to store inverse alignment transformation to be able to perform :ref:`step D<StepD>` without the need to regenerate your sqw object from the initial misaligned results of the experiment:

 ::